jundalisay/superblist/content/en/faq.md

 Western medicine works best in the material layer but is awful at the mental layer.
 This is why the West has a lot of mental problems that lead to riots and mass shootings.

 Yoga is great at the mental layer, but terrible at the material layer.
-This is why the West is usually so materially rich, while India is so materially poor.
+This is why India is so materially poor.
 {{< /l >}}